james-ols/hugo/site/content/products/_index.md

 ---
 title: CollectionsBase
 image: /img/products-jumbotron.jpg
-heading: 'The Archives, Museums and Archeology platform'
+heading: 'The Archives, Museums and Archaeology platform'
 description: >-
   CollectionsBase provides public access to the records of over 100 organisations large and small.